taijeronv/taijeronv_info/content/home/accomplishments.md

 date_start = "2013-08-15"
 date_end = "2014-09-24"
 description = """
 I developed and taught a program of instruction for the 2nd, 3rd, and 4th-year cadets.
 The the goal of the program was to famliarize them with how NATO infantry platoons operate.
-I taught them battle drills, NATO symbols, and terminology.
+I taught them battle drills, NATO symbols, planning, and tactics.

 I also implemented the Follow Me computer game which gave them the opportunity to practice making decisions in an operational environment.
 I was so successful that one of the instructors offered me some of his class time for additional instruction. """